uuupah/pain27_kb/README.md

 ## acknowledgements
 Meltyburrito aka [screllicopter](https://github.com/ScrelliCopter) gave me a big hand with this board.
 If it wasnt for him, this would probably just be a guide on handwiring this piece of shit, which is much less fun.
 Check out his work, he's made a couple of other stupid keyboards besides this one.

+## licensing

+Copyright © 2018 Jonathan Souter and Contributors

+Distributed under Creative Commons CC BY-NC-ND.
+Contact me at /u/jonathansouter to discuss selling the pain27 or organising groupbuys.